Ricky-Wilson/markov-rapgen/README.md

 ```

 #### `database_init.py`
 This will generate a new database when called.
+The database is actually a pickled object stored in `DB_FILE`.
 Set `NEW_DB = False` to disable this function.

 #### `phrase_generator.py`
 Generates a new phrase.
+Retrieves the pickle object and prints markov sentences.
-Set the parameters of this phrase here.
+Set the parameters for sentences here.
 Set `GENERATE = False` to disable this.

 #### `corpus/`